 The inclusion of genetically modified foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
-Cotton line MON88701 is a new crop designed to provide growers in countries around the world with an alternative to existing weed management strategies.
+Soybean line SYHT0H2 is a new food crop designed to provide growers in a number of countries around the world with an alternative weed management strategy.

-• The promotion of fair trading in food.
+The promotion of fair trading in food.

-The cost/benefit analysis in Section 3.2.1, lists a number of considerations that address fair trading with respect to cotton line MON88701.
+The cost/benefit analysis in Section 3.2.1 lists a number of considerations that address fair trading with respect to soybean line SYHT0H2.

-• Any written policy guidelines formulated by the Ministerial Council.
+Any written policy guidelines formulated by the Ministerial Council.